 Help Caregivers Build Their Careers

 Caregivers are professionals who care about growing their skills and advancing their careers.
 But many agency owners fail to acknowledge this—and that’s a mistake.
-Offering a clear career path creates an opportunity for agencies to differentiate themselves from others in the minds
+Offering a clear career path creates an opportunity for agencies to differentiate themselves from others in the minds of caregivers.

 How can you nurture and grow careers for your caregivers?
 Consider giving employees opportunities to attend caregiving conferences or talks by medical professionals.
 Make resources available for caregivers who want to take the Certified Nursing Assistant exam or other certification tests.
 You could even offer an in-house caregiver preparedness course.